BT realises it’s important for parents to be able to protect their children from inappropriate content online.

 - Go to MyBT and log-in using your BT ID.

-- Scroll down to My Extras, look for BT Parental Controls and click Turn On.
+- Scroll down to Manage your extras, look for BT Parental Controls and click Set up BT Parental Controls

 Setting BT Parental Controls